Cetok/Cetok/README.md

 ## Hi there 👋
+-Mi nombre es Juan.
 - 🔭 I’m currently working on USMP.
-- 🌱 I’m currently learning SpringBoot.
-- 👯 I’m looking to collaborate on projects.
-- 🤔 I’m looking for help with .NET.
-- 💬 Ask me about  my favorites programming langua.ge.
+- 💬 Ask me about  my favorites programming language.
 - 📫 How to reach me: Cetok.
-- 😄 Pronouns: He.
-- ⚡ Fun fact: I paid for WinRAR.